 Rachel Chambers is a Fibers Artist from Philadelphia, PA.
-She received a B.F.A. in Fiber Arts from Kutztown University of Pennsylvania, an M.F.A. from Tyler School of Art/Temple University, and an M.Ed from Keene State College.
-Her teaching career began as an artist in residence at Kutztown University, then she went on to head the Fibers Department there as a sabbatical replacement for 2 years.
+They received a B.F.A. in Fiber Arts from Kutztown University of Pennsylvania, an M.F.A. from Tyler School of Art/Temple University, and an M.Ed from Keene State College.
+Their teaching career began as an artist in residence at Kutztown University, then they went on to head the Fibers Department there as a sabbatical replacement for 2 years.
 Rachel has been a first grade teacher, a special education tutor, and a K-5 art teacher in Keene, NH.
-Rachel's work has been exhibited at the national and international level, and she received a NICHE Award in 2006.
+Rachel's work has been exhibited at the national and international level, and they received a NICHE Award in 2006.
 At Walnut Hill School for The Arts, Rachel teaches Weaving, Sculptural Fiber Arts, and Apparel Design.